 - Another way is to bring up an instance of Memcached on a new machine using the lost machines IP address

 - Code is another option to minimize server outages as it gives you the liberty to change the Memcached server list with minimal work

 - Setting timeout value is another option that some Memcached clients implement for Memcached server outage.
 When your Memcached server goes down, the client will keep trying to send a request till the time-out limit is reached.

 32. Is continuous delivery related to the dev-ops movement?
 How so?

-Absolutely.
+Answer: Absolutely.
 In any organization where there is a separate operations department, and especially where there is an independent QA or testing function, we see that much of the pain in getting software delivered is caused by poor communication between these groups, exacerbated by an underlying cultural divide.
-Apps is measured according to throughput, and ops is measured according to stability.
+Apps are measured according to throughput, and ops are measured according to stability.
 Testing gets it in the neck from both sides, and like release management, is often a political pawn in the fight between apps and ops.
-The point of dev-ops is that developers need to learn how to create high-quality, production-ready software, and ops needs to learn that Agile techniques are actually powerful tools to enable effective, low-risk change management.
+The point of dev-ops is that developers need to learn how to create high-quality, production-ready software, and ops need to learn that Agile techniques are actually powerful tools to enable effective, low-risk change management.
 Ultimately, we’re all trying to achieve the same thing – creating business value through software – but we need to get better at working together and focusing on this goal rather than trying to optimize our own domains.
 Unfortunately, many organizations aren’t set up in a way that rewards that kind of thinking.
 According to Forrester.
-(Devops Interview Questions and Answers for Experienced Pdf)

 33. What Is Aws Code Build In Aws Devops?